 Digital transformation consists of a long list of processes, interconnections and optimizations.
 And it is hard but there is little choice.

-As Altimeter’s Charlene Li once put it in an interview: “What’s the purpose and the reason of going through this painful process (of digital transformation)?
+As Charlene Li once put it in an interview: “What’s the purpose and the reason of going through this painful process (of digital transformation)?
 We realized it had to be centered around this very dynamic digital customer”.
 The customer and customer experience indeed.

-As I’ve been writing before, most digital transformation initiatives today de facto revolve around (the) customer experience, even if it’s at least as much about costs and control as the customer as such.
+Most digital transformation initiatives today de facto revolve around (the) customer experience, even if it’s at least as much about costs and control as the customer as such.

 - Customer experience is at the heart of digital and digital is likewise at the heart of customer experience.